Monday, October 16, 2017

 There are conventions, professional/master level classes, and camaraderie for every knitter.
 I've made friends around the world and have traveled to group together.
 When we've been connected via the internet and meet, it's as if we've been living in the same town for years and meeting at our own knitting group.

-As I grew in my tribe and community, I learned my own family history had a fiber arts connection.
+As I grew in my community, I learned my own family history had a fiber arts connection.
 My dad handed me a box of old photos and notes from his aunt about our own family history.
 I found a photo (see below) where three of the women are clearly members of my family.
 The resemblance is undeniable and one is tatting and one is knitting.
 I started a book about our history and it turned into a collection of knitting designs.